Model-free generalized fiducial inference: Constructing CP sets from GF inference

-The basic principle for any CP set is that it is constructed from an algorithm providing finite sample guarantees, called a {\em conformal algorithm} and stated here as Algorithm \ref{alg:cp_alg}.
-Perhaps the simplest context for introducing a conformal algorithm is the classification scenario where we observe {\em exchangeable} examples $y_{1},\dots,y_{n} \sim Y$, as in Definition \ref{exchangeability}, and need to determine whether some new value $y$ is exchangeable with $y_{1}, \dots, y_{n}$.
+The basic principle for any CP set is that it is constructed from an algorithm providing finite-sample guarantees, called a {\em conformal algorithm} and stated here as Algorithm \ref{alg:cp_alg}.
+Perhaps the simplest context for introducing a conformal algorithm is the classification scenario where {\em exchangeable} examples $y_{1},\dots,y_{n} \sim Y$ are observed, as in Definition \ref{exchangeability}, and the task is to determine whether some new value $y$ is exchangeable with $y_{1}, \dots, y_{n}$.
 Note that exchangeability of data is a slightly weaker condition than assuming iid data.